Ali-Davoudi/autopart/README.md

 > [!NOTE]
 > Some hints about custom validators:
-> - Password validation with regular expression.
+> - Password strength validation with regular expression.
 > - Using BeautifulSoup4 for getting the plain text from CKEditor and validate it.

 ### Some features [fa]